Gatlinburg, Tennessee: Radford Gatlin and the Civil War

 In 1856, a post office was established in the general store of Radford Gatlin (c.
-1798–1880), giving the town the name "Gatlinburg." even though the town bore his name, Gatlin, who didn't arrive in the flats until around 1854, constantly bickered with his neighbors.
+1798–1880), giving the town the name Gatlinburg.
+Even though the town bore his name, Gatlin, who didn't arrive in the flats until around 1854, constantly bickered with his neighbors.
 By 1857, a full-blown feud had erupted between the Gatlins and the Ogles, probably over Gatlin's attempts to divert the town's main road.
 The eve of the U.S. Civil War found Gatlin, who became a Confederate sympathizer, at odds with the residents of the flats, who were mostly pro-Union, and he was forced out in 1859.

 Despite its anti-slavery sentiments, Gatlinburg, like most Smoky communities, tried to remain neutral during the war.
-This changed when a company of Confederate Colonel William Holland Thomas' Legion occupied the town to protect the salt peter mines at Alum Cave, near the Tennessee-North Carolina border.
+This changed when a company of Confederate Colonel William Holland Thomas' Legion occupied the town to protect the saltpeter mines at Alum Cave, near the Tennessee-North Carolina border.
 Federal forces marched south from Knoxville and Sevierville to drive out Thomas' men, who had built a small fort on Burg Hill.
 Lucinda Oakley Ogle, whose grandfather witnessed the ensuing skirmish, later recounted her grandfather's recollections:... he told me about when he was a sixteen-year-old boy during the Civil War and would hide under a big cliff on Turkey Nest Ridge and watch the Blue Coats ride their horses around the graveyard hill, shooting their cannon toward Burg Hill where the Grey Coats had a fort and would ride their horses around the Burg Hill ...

 As the Union forces converged on the town, the outnumbered Confederates were forced to retreat across the Smokies to North Carolina.
 Confederate forces did not return, although sporadic small raids continued until the end of the war.